Mohdmuneermirza/gitPractice3/README.md

-# gitPractice3
+# gitLearningPractice3
-this is 3rd gitPractice
+this is 3rd gitPractice.
+this is third time to practice git learning.